robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-progress-video-tracking_phase-1_analysis-and-design.md

 These gaps will be addressed alongside the video-time tracking work in Phase 2.

+## Additional Findings – Inconsistent Lesson Duration Display

+- **Hardcoded Fallback**: The `CourseModuleAccordion` component uses a hardcoded fallback of `"15 min"` when `lesson.duration` is not available.
+This is the primary source of inaccurate duration displays.
+- **Inconsistent Data Model**: The `CourseLesson` type in `app/dashboard/course/page.tsx` defines `duration` as both an optional `string` and an optional `number` within its `metadata` property.
+This lack of a single source of truth for lesson duration leads to display inconsistencies.
+- **Missing Data Fetching**: The investigation suggests that lesson duration is not being consistently fetched from the database, forcing the UI to rely on fallbacks or omit the information entirely.

+### Root-Cause Summary
+A. Hardcoded fallback values masking missing data.
+B. Inconsistent data model for lesson duration.
+C. Lack of reliable data fetching for lesson duration.

+These issues will be addressed in Phase 2 by standardizing the lesson duration data model and ensuring it is reliably fetched and displayed.

 ## Completion Status
 Phase 1 focused on investigation and planning.
 No code changes committed for tracking yet.